Conforming and discontinuous discretizations of non-isothermal Darcy-Forchheimer flows: Numerical results

 \section{Numerical results}

 This section assesses the performance of the proposed scheme in terms of accuracy and demonstrates its application to physically relevant test cases.
-All computations are performed in \texttt{FEniCS}.
+All computations are performed in \texttt{FEniCS} \cite{Alnaes2015}.
 Convergence tests are carried out for both the dG–dG–dG and RT–dG–dG schemes, while physically relevant test cases use only the RT–dG–dG scheme.
 The two- and three-dimensional meshes consist of triangles and tetrahedra, respectively.
 The penalty coefficients $\alpha_1$, $\alpha_2$, and $\alpha_3$ in \eqref{eq:stabilization_functions} are set equal to $10$.
 We denote by $\ell$ the polynomial degree for the temperature field and by $m$ the degree for the pressure field.
 For the velocity field, $\ell$ is used in the dG–dG–dG scheme and $m$ in the RT–dG–dG scheme, with $m = \ell - 1$ in all tests.
 With this choice, we expect the same accuracy in the $L^2$-norm for the pressure and in the energy norms for the velocity and temperature fields.
 In addition, the dG–dG–dG scheme gains one order of accuracy in the $L^2$-norm for the velocity field.
+For the numerical investigation, we consider the fluid viscosity to be given by a particular model function $\nu(S) = 1 + e^{-S}$ \cite{Deugoue2022}.